Pauline-sh/shadowroot-ssr/README.md

-Server Side Rendering for simple app that uses Shadow DOM and web components as builing blocks
+Server Side Rendering for simple app that uses Shadow DOM and web components as building blocks